Drug-Drug Interactions Between ARV Agents, Medications Used in Substance Use Treatment, and Recreational Drugs

 Clinicians should discuss potential drug interactions with patients receiving methadone before initiating ARV therapy.

 Clinicians should report all prescribed ARV drug-related drug changes for patients receiving methadone to the patient’s methadone maintenance program.

 Clinicians should monitor HIV-infected substance users receiving concurrent methadone and ARV therapy for symptoms of withdrawal and/or excess sedation when ARV therapy is initiated or changed.

-An overview of interactions among HIV-related medications and medications used for the treatment of heroin addiction is presented in Appendix XI.
+Resources for information on interactions among HIV-related medications and medications used for the treatment of heroin addiction can be found in Appendix C.

 Interactions between ARV therapy and methadone may precipitate symptoms of oversedation or withdrawal.

 When using didanosine in patients receiving methadone, clinicians should consider using the enteric-coated capsule formulation because it does not lead to a clinically significant interaction when given concurrently with methadone.